 Some rules and regulation for importing used car in Kenya

 - Not more than eight years old.
 The law is very strict about this, according to the Kenya Bureau of Standards KS 1515:2000.
 For example, for the year 2015, only vehicles manufactured in or after 2008 are allowed.

-- There is one port of entry for imported vehicles from Japan or other countries, and the Port is Mombasa.
+- There is one port of entry for imported used cars from Japan or other countries, and the Port is Mombasa.
 It is where ships offload their cargo.
 Accredited agents do the clearance.
-You will have to pay an import declaration fee (IDF) of Ksh 5000/= or 2.25%, whichever is higher, of the CIF (cost, insurance, and freight) value paid on the vehicle, (approximately $60 minimum at the current exchange rate.
+You will have to pay an import declaration fee (IDF) of KSH 5000/= or 2.25%, whichever is higher, of the CIF (cost, insurance, and freight) value paid on the vehicle, (approximately $60 minimum at the current exchange rate.
 This could rise or fall).
 Customs will then calculate the custom rates applicable depending on the value of the vehicle.

 - The car imported in Kenya must be the Right-hand drive.
 Left-hand drive vehicles are not allowed for registration unless they are for a particular purpose.

 - The used vehicles must pass a safety and mechanical inspection.